wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ## PROTIP: Browser Profiles

+PROTIP: Setup and use different <strong>browser profiles</strong>, one for each account (email).
+Why?
 Azure saves the account you're on in the browser "cookie" so that when you return you'll see the last account used.

 However, if you switch among different accounts on the same browser, that's a hassle.

-The solution is to use different <strong>browser profiles</strong>, one for each account (email).

-Click the avatar at the upper-right corner to create a different profile for each Azure account:
+1. To create a different profile for each Azure account, at the upper-right corner, click your avatar picture :

    * <a href="#MSAccount">Learn account</a> using your personal email (such as at gmail.com).
    * Account using your Visual Studio benefit (using your work email)
    * Work account to do your job as an Administrator.
    <br /><br />

-You'll need to do this for each browser (Google Chrome, Microsoft Edge, Firefox, etc.).
+Do this for each browser (Google Chrome, Microsoft Edge, Firefox, etc.).

 <a name="USGov"></a>